nawaf41/AutoTyper/README.md

 When you first run `AutoTyper.exe`, Windows may show a "Windows protected your PC" message. **This is completely normal** and happens with many unsigned applications.

 **AutoTyper is NOT a virus.** It's open source and safe to use.
 If you want to verify:
-1. Check the [source code](https://github.com/nawaf41/AutoTyper) on GitHub
-2. Scan the executable with [VirusTotal](https://www.virustotal.com/)
+1. Scan the executable with [VirusTotal](https://www.virustotal.com/)

 To bypass the warning:
 1. Click "More info"